 Doing everything for this child will not help the child and will only make major transitions more difficult.
 When parents encourage their children to do more, they give that child the self-esteem and sense of purpose and accomplishment that is so important to someone with a lifelong disability.

 Agencies for Fostering and Adopting a Child with Cerebral Palsy

 There are numerous agencies and groups that can help you become a foster or adoptive parent.
 Some even focus on helping children with disabilities like cerebral palsy find loving homes.

 These agencies often assist you throughout the entire fostering or adoption process.
 Some may even be connected to a medical facility that specializes in treatment for children with special needs, including cerebral palsy.

 Connecting with other Adoptive Parents

 Adopting any child is never an easy transition.
 Being a parent, biological or adoptive, is as difficult as it is rewarding.
 By choosing to love and support a child with cerebral palsy, you are adding more to the challenge of parenting.
 Connecting with other parents going through similar experiences can help to provide support as you navigate these challenges.

 Your adoption agency may be able to help you find support groups and other types of groups for adoptive parents and their families or even for those families specifically with special needs children.
 Having support from other families is great for parents and children and makes the journey a little easier.

 If you are thinking of fostering or adopting a child with cerebral palsy, the most important thing to know is that these children can live long, happy, and fulfilling lives, just like anybody else.
 They need more support and guidance along the way, but most children with cerebral palsy will grow up to be active, working, independent adults.

-Some may have varied levels of assistance, but they can still enjoy their lives.
+Some may have varying levels of assistance, but they can still enjoy their lives.
 These children need loving parents, those willing to give them the time, love, support, and treatment that they need to grow into happy and productive adults.